base-org/web/apps/base-docs/base-camp/docs/events/hardhat-events-sbs.md

 - the ability to simply query one particular endpoint to get all the information you need
 - your users will pay less gas costs due to the minimization of storage usage in your contract

 But storing all of the information within the smart contract and relying fully on it to access data can create more complexity, since not all of the data is directly query-able.
-Thus, you can consider a system such as [Liquity] to store all of the information in the smart contract.
 The benefits of this approach include:

 - your application requires only the smart contract address to access all of the required data
 - there are fewer dependencies involved, which makes this approach more crypto native in the sense that everything is in the blockchain (but, storing all the data in the blockchain will cause higher gas costs)